 Grievance Hearing – Stage 3

 I am writing to acknowledge receipt of your letter of appeal dated date and to confirm that arrangements have been made to hear your Grievance at Stage 3 in accordance with the NHS Scarborough and Ryedale CCG Grievance Policy on date at time in location.
-The Grievance will be heard by names (CCG PANEL) and supported by name, Workforce Representative.
+The Grievance will be heard by names (CCG PANEL) and supported by name, HR Representative.

 Please forward your Statement of Case outlining your Grievance to name by date.
 It is anticipated that mutual exchange of papers will take place on date.